amariichi/LookingGlassGoViewer/README.md

 ![fig2](https://github.com/user-attachments/assets/15175e2d-41d7-4a30-a5a5-6748065f1ff2)

-**Q: The size of the output image is large.
+**Q: The output imaze size of the Python script is large.
 Will the depth information be preserved if compressed?**

-**A:** Since the output is uncompressed, the file size is large.
-As an experiment, I checked "Save color values from transparent pixels" in GIMP, set the compression level to 9, compressed and saved the image—with the depth estimation result on the right half—in PNG format, and loaded it into this app.
+**A:** The large size is due to the output being uncompressed.
+I tested by saving the output image with depth estimation results on the right half in PNG format with compression level 9 using GIMP, checking the "Save color values from transparent pixels" option.
+I then loaded the image into this app.
 While I haven't confirmed how the depth information is retained, there was no significant distortion in the relative depth relationships.
 Using the compressed image makes the app run more smoothly, but the image quality deteriorates.